Search results for

 6. Pokémon Quest

-As one would expect, Pokémon Quest involves you searching for and befriending Pokémon.
+As you would expect, Pokémon Quest involves you searching for and befriending Pokémon.
 However, the distinctive cube-art design of the game makes it look different from other Pokémon titles, and its smaller scale (not to mention microtransactions) makes it feel different, too.

 Truth be told, you don’t need to spend any money at all to play Pokémon Quest.
 However, since so much of the game is based on you making Tumblecube Island your own, the idea of buying some cute things to decorate your base camp with might be too tempting.
 If you can resist, you can easily enjoy Pokémon Quest without spending any cash.

 Need more Pokémon in your life?
 Don’t forget about Pokémon Unite, another free-to-play Nintendo Switch game.
-It’s the first-ever 5v5 title featuring your favorite Pokémon, and you can battle it out with ranked matches and all-new Unite moves.
+It’s the first-ever 5v5 MOBA title featuring your favorite Pokémon, and you can battle it out with ranked matches and all-new Unite moves.

 7. Rocket League